viktor-platform/sample-chemical-initial-value-problems/README.md

 ![](manifest/pictures/code_snippet.PNG)

 Here the table inputs conveniently get made into executable differentials, even though the inputs are strings.
-The program shows that you don't need to be a programmer to solve initial value problems when the right infrastructure is in place.
+The program shows that you don't need to be a programmer to solve initial value problems with python when the right infrastructure is in place.

 **Apply for a [demo account](https://www.viktor.ai/demo-environment) to get access to this and all other VIKTOR sample applications.**